o2lab/go2/README.md

 Channel Operations: used to establish synchronization order between conflicting access pairs.

-Synchronization Order: Sync blocks, seperated by go instructions along with channel operations (send, receive, close) and mutex operations (lock and unlock) and atomic instructions.
+Synchronization Order: Sync blocks, separated by go instructions along with channel operations (send, receive, close) and mutex operations (lock and unlock) and atomic instructions.